kubernetes-sigs/karpenter/designs/v1-api.md

 When the KubeletConfiguration was first introduced into the NodePool, the assumption was that the kubelet configuration is a common interface and that every Cloud Provider supports the same set of kubelet configuration fields.

 This turned out not to be the case in reality.
 For instance, Cloud Providers like Azure [do not support configuring the kubelet configuration through the NodePool API](https://learn.microsoft.com/en-us/azure/aks/node-autoprovision?tabs=azure-cli#:~:text=Kubelet%20configuration%20through%20Node%20pool%20configuration%20is%20not%20supported).
 Kwok also has no need for the Kubelet API.
 Shifting these fields into the NodeClass API allows CloudProvider to pick on a case-by-case basis what kind of configuration they want to support through the Kubernetes API.

+For more details on the need for shifting this field from the NodePool to the NodeClass, see [the conversation in the #karpenter-dev chat](https://kubernetes.slack.com/archives/C04JW2J5J5P/p1709226455964629).

 #### Disable IMDS Access from Containers by Default